moble/quaternion/README.md

 open-source project, the hosting is free, and all the wonderful features of github are available, including free wiki space and web page hosting, pull requests, a nice interface to the git logs, etc.
+Github user Hannes Ovrén (hovren) pointed out some errors in a previous version of this code and suggested some nice utility functions for rotation matrices, etc.

 Every change in this code is
 [auomatically tested](https://travis-ci.org/moble/quaternion) on